Maxime6678/connected-greenhouse-typescript-arduino/README.md

 # Connected greenhouse with NodeJS/TypeScript/Arduino
-A site for a connected greenhouse and communication between program and Arduino board.
+A connected greenhouse containing a website for panel and communication between Arduino and TypeScript.
 Made in France with ❤

 ### This project is grouped under different folders: